mappum/tmsp/doc.md

 You should see `Failed to connect to proxy for mempool: dial tcp 127.0.0.1:46658: getsockopt: connection refused`

-That's because we don't have an application process running, and tendermint will only run if there's an application to talk TMSP to.
+That's because we don't have an application process running, and tendermint will only run if there's an application it can speak TMSP with.

 So lets start the dummy app,